 Tel: 01473 724517

 Ormiston’s work with families includes services based in a number of prisons as well as support services in schools, homes and communities and also within their children’s centres.

 PACT supports people affected by imprisonment, providing practical and emotional support to prisoners’ children and families, and to prisoners themselves.

 Prison Chat UK

 Prison Chat UK is a group of people who have family members in prison in the UK, providing a support/ online chat facility for people like them.
 The aim is to provide a place where families and friends of British inmates can meet and share advice and support.

 POPS (Partners of Prisoners and Families Support Group)

 POPS aims to provide a variety of services to support anyone who has a link with someone in prison or prisoners themselves.

 This organisation provides direct help to prisoners abroad including grants for food and emergency medical care, and supports families of British citizens held overseas – offering information, advice or just someone to talk to.

-This service offers telephone information and support.
-It also runs a family centre in London and offers a befriending service, providing home visits to prisoners’ families in the London area.
+This service provides telephone information and support.
+It also offers a befriending service, providing home visits to prisoners’ families in the London area.